lukakralj/Toguz-Korgool/README.md

-# Main Reporsitory for Agile Project
+# Main Repository for Agile Project